40 Scholarships for Hispanic Americans or Latinos to Fund College (2021)

 Provider: American Meteorological Society

 Requirements: Must be a U.S. citizen, plan to pursue careers in the atmospheric or related oceanic and hydrologic sciences, GPA of 3.0 on a 4.0 scale.
-Please visit the scholarship website for more information.

 The AMS Minority Scholarships provides scholarship opportunities to minority students who are often underrepresented in the sciences.
 Members of the American Meterological Society 100th Anniversary Program donate to the scholarship to help provide benefits to a diverse community and promote inclusion in atmospheric, oceanic, and hydrologic sciences.